Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 - doc:
   - a supporting set of presentation slides.

 <!-- ## Evaluation of FAIRness of this data
 https://www.fosteropenscience.eu/learning/assessing-the-fairness-of-data/#/id/5c52e8cf0d3def29462d8cb5
 -->

-***The semantic research data created in AluTrace is published in this repository.
-Every release is automatically published via Zenodo: XXX_inputDOIhere_XXX.***

-***The simulation data related to the process specific topology optimization algorithm is published separately via Zenodo: XXX_InputDOIhere_XXX***

 ## Contributors (alphabetically)